 I’m a professor in the College of Education.
 I’ve worked in higher education since earning my doctorate in 1995, and I’ve had a wonderful career working at three universities, including Vanderbilt and Santa Clara University, before joining the special education faculty at UMD in 2007.

-The central aim of my career has been to improve academic outcomes for students with learning disabilities (LD).
-That’s an enormous topic, and early on I decided to focus on improving students’ written language skills.
-So, I conducted a series of intervention studies to establish an evidence-based approach for teaching writing in regular (or, general) education elementary, middle, and high schools.
-General education means teaching all students to write, (i.e., how to generate ideas, plan, compose, and revise written language) including students with LD.
-I applied for a Fulbright Scholarship to teach and conduct research in Viet Nam.
+My central aim has been to improve academic outcomes for students with learning disabilities (LD).
+Early on, I decided to focus on improving written language skills as a way for students with LD to access post secondary education.
+So, I conducted a series of intervention studies to establish an evidence-based approach for teaching writing in middle and high schools, in subjects where writing is used to learn content (e.g., social studies and science).
+My focus has been on teaching all students basic composing skills (i.e., how to generate ideas, plan, draft, and revise written language), and how to write historical and scientific arguments.
+I applied for a Fulbright Scholarship to teach and conduct research in Việt Nam.
 The title of my project is, Improving Literacy Outcomes for Students with Learning Disabilities in Vietnam.
-Children with LD who live in the United States are recognized as soon as in kindergarten, and other in first grade, that they have brain-based learning differences or have been exposed to societal challenges (or both) that cause learning challenges of one kind or another.
-That’s because in the US, we know how to help parents and teachers with LD, ADHD, and other problems like language delays or need social-emotional supports and students with LD plus kids with other “high incidence” disabilities go to schools in the United States, but in Viet Nam, the same kids often drop out of school before the third grade.
+Children with LD who live in the United States are increasingly identified as soon as in kindergarten or first grade that they have brain-based learning differences or have been exposed to extreme societal trauma (or both) that cause learning challenges.
+In the US, we know how to help parents and teachers with LD, ADHD, and other problems like language delays or social-emotional support needs; in fact, federal law requires that students with LD and those with other “high incidence” disabilities are able to attend school, but in Vietnam, vast numbers of students with LD are forced to drop out of school, often before the third grade.

-2. What inspired you to start this process of becoming a Fulbright scholar?
+2. What inspired you to apply for a Fulbright scholarship?
 What was your process in approaching the application?

 My inspiration came from my growing desire to make a difference in the field of special education before my career ends and I wanted to go to a lower or middle income country.
-With respect to my teaching, my core courses at UMD are very specific subjects such as the use of technology to enhance learning, universal design (UDL) in special education and general education elementary and secondary classrooms, and several research methodologies or research design courses.
-I have taught theoretical and design/writing coursework for doctoral students, single case research design methodology for graduate students, and evidence-based methods of instruction in special education for students with disabilities.
+With respect to my teaching, my core courses at UMD are very specific subjects such as the use of technology (including AI) in special education and general education elementary and secondary classrooms, Universal Design for Learning (UDL) and research methodologies and research design courses.
+These include theoretical and design/writing coursework for doctoral students, single case research design (SCRD) for graduate students, and evidence-based methods of assessment and instruction for students with high incidence disabilities.

-My literal process in approaching the application was straight forward, and involved accessing the Fulbright website to determine where I might go, looking at information about several countries education systems in Southeast Asia, doing library searches, and then maybe 20 emails to Thailand and Viet Nam, and Japan, to see who was interested in my project.
-Plus, I did a lot of zoom meetings with what turned out to be my host university once they decided to commit, or with people who they recommended that I talk to.
-My host department chair has been very active internationally and it is something their university is known for, so it all worked out.
+My literal process in approaching the application was straightforward, and involved accessing the Fulbright website to determine where I might go, looking at information about several countries’ education systems in Southeast Asia, doing library searches, and then maybe 20 emails to Thailand, Vietnam, and Japan, to see who was interested in my goals.
+Plus, I did a lot of zoom meetings with what turned out to be my host university once they decided to commit, and with people from the US who they had worked with.
+My host department chair has been very active internationally and working collaboratively with faculty from other countries is something their university is known for, so it all worked out.

 3. In 2022, the university released their new strategic plan, Fearlessly Forward.
-One of its core tenets is to solve the world's grand challenges.
-In what ways did your work contribute to finding solution(s) to the world's grand challenges?
+One of its core tenets is to take on the world's grand challenges.
+In what ways does your work contribute to supporting the common good?

 UMD understands that the world faces societal issues including climate change, social injustice, global health, and education disparities that are global challenges.
 Before going, I saw clear connections to UMD’s vision and the Fulbright goal that I was focusing on or promoting best practices in education.
 After my Fulbright Scholarship in Viet Nam, I now see clear intersections between health and education disparities that I had not previously understood.